ISARICResearch/ARC/README.md

 1. **Access ARC**: You can download the latest version of ARC from this GitHub repository.

-2. **Contributions**: While contributions to the document are limited to authorized users, you can open issues or discussions for questions, suggestions, or clarifications.
+2. **Integration with BRIDGE**: If you use the [BRIDGE](https://github.com/ISARICResearch/BRIDGE) software tool, it connects to this GitHub repository to access all releases of ARC for CRF generation.

-3. **Integration with BRIDGE**: If you're using the BRIDGE software tool, it connects to this GitHub repository to access the latest version of ARC for CRF generation.
+3. **Contributions**: While contributions to the document are limited to authorized users, you can open issues or discussions for questions, suggestions, or clarifications.

 ## Contributors